vmware/ansible-collection-alb/docs/avi_applicationpersistenceprofile.rst

                   - Field introduced in 21.1.1.
                 </div>
                                 <div style="font-size: small">
-                  - Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services
+                  - Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services
                 </div>
                                 <div style="font-size: small">
                   - edition.